danskernesdigitalebibliotek/dpl-platform/documentation/runbooks/upgrading-aks.md

 Be aware in both cases that the Terraform state needs to be brought into sync via some means, so this is not a recommended approach.

-## 1. find out which versions of kubernetes an environment can upgrade to
+### Find out which versions of kubernetes an environment can upgrade to

 In order to find out which versions of kubernetes we can upgrade to, we need to use the following command: